 - Chilly from the Kirby anime falls under this trope.
 Gamewise, it's debatable.

-- These are created in Berserk when evil spirits attack the Weirdness Magnet hero during a snowstorm.
+- These are created in Berserk when evil spirits attack the Weirdness Magnet hero and his equally magnetic Love Interest during a snowstorm.

 - Created by Giriko in Soul Eater, they were used as the attack forces from Aracnophobia during the battle for "BREW".

 - Digimon has had several different Snowlems, the most prominent being Frigimon.